ShenoudaGergis/Sprints-Bank/README.md

 ## How to use
 For now, you can use the application locally by cloning the project in your local machine then <br />
 run : `npm install` to install the required packages <br />
-run : `npm start` to initialize database tables and run server<br /><br />
+run : `npm start` to initialize database tables and run server<br />

+Customer should first create a profile providing his personal info, then using a valid token he can then open an account with any amount of money.
+The account generated will be attached with a debit card, the card will have number , CVV and PIN.
+User can make any transactions using this info or with his account number and a valid authentication token

 *The application will be hosted soon*

 ## Configurations
-You can change the default configurations found in `config.js` file such as the session_timeout for each token generated in minutes
+You can change the default configurations found in `config.js` file such as the `session_timeout` for each token generated in minutes